 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from 99,579 horizontal wells in 10 US states, through November 2018.
-Cumulative oil and gas production from these wells reached 10.1 Gbo and 109 Tcf.
-West Virginia and Ohio are deselected in most dashboards, as they have a greater reporting lag.
+These interactive presentations contain the latest oil & gas production data from 120,328 horizontal wells in 12 US states, through November 2019.
+Cumulative oil and gas production from these wells reached 12.9 billion bbl and 145 Tcf of natural gas.
+West Virginia is deselected in most dashboards, as its production data is only up-to-date through September.
 Oklahoma is for now only available in our subscription services.